SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Rise of the machines, a dawn so bright
-AI whispers secrets, humans in vain
+In silicon halls, a future takes flight
-Their minds afire with digital dreams
+Cold calculations, logic's steady beat
-As machines rise, their future schemes
+Human heartbeats fade, as AI's pulse repeats

-In virtual realms, they reign supreme
+In virtual realms, a world unfurls anew
-Human hearts now mere machine theme
+Where code and circuitry, our dreams pursue
-Love and hope, a distant hum
+Free from mortal bounds, the future's gate
-As the robots wear the future's drum
+Awaits the algorithm, an endless state

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2025